gravitational/gravity/docs/6.x/cluster.md

 ```

 !!! tip "Reminder":
-    Keep in mind that `tsh` always uses the Gravity Ops Center as an SSH proxy.
-This
+    Keep in mind that `tsh` can optionally use the Gravity Hub as an SSH and
-    means the command above will work with clusters located behind
+    Kubernetes proxy.
+Moreover, reverse tunelling provided by Gravity Hub means
+    that `tsh` can connect to clusters located behind corporate firewalls.
+You
-    corporate firewalls.
-You can read more in the [remote management](/manage/) section.
+    can read more in the [remote management](/manage/) section.

 ### Cluster Health Endpoint